valentineezeja/product-landing-page/README.md

 # New Product Holding Page

 This is a [domain-holding page](https://lpool.valentineezeja.com/) page for a soon to be launched product.
-This is

 # Tools versions/access prerequisites:
 - AWS CLI: aws-cli/2.6.4 Python/3.9.11